Héctor Barrantes: Early life

-He was a member of the patrician Figueroa family, and was born in 1939 in Argentina.
-He was the son of Martín Barrantes Figueroa y Arias and Clelia Josefina Sansoni Pais, both born in Salta, Argentina.
+He was a member of the patrician Figueroa family, and was born on 9 March 1939 in Argentina.
+He was the son of Martín Barrantes Figueroa and Clelia Josefina Sansoni Pais, both born in Salta, Argentina.
 The Figueroa family descended directly from Francisco de Toledo y Figueroa (10 July 1515 – 15 August 1582) who was an aristocrat and soldier of the Kingdom of Spain and the fifth Viceroy of Peru.

 Career

 He started playing polo at the age of fifteen.
 In 1967, he moved to England to play polo with Samuel Vestey, 3rd Baron Vestey in Stowell Park.
 In 1983, he was barred from the international polo field for a year for a bout of anger.

 Héctor Barrantes enlisted in the Argentine Army during the Falklands War of 1982 between Argentina and the United Kingdom, but did not fight.

 Later, he bred polo ponies on his 1,000-acre (400 ha) ranch in Guaminí, 335 miles (540 km) southwest of Buenos Aires.
 His polo pony called Luna, which he bred on his ranch, won the Lady Townley Cup in 1989 and 1990, ridden by Gonzalo Pieres.